SAP-archive/helm-broker/docs/helm3/flux-vs-helm.md

 ## Implementation

-Read below sections for more about implementation details in Helm Broker.
+Read the sections below for more information about implementation details in Helm Broker.

 ### Helm 3

-The Helm 3 provides a support for `v2` charts, so it shouldn't be a problem to implement it in the Helm Broker.
-Even without adjusting the AddOns itself.
+Helm 3 provides support for `v2` charts, so it shouldn't be a problem to implement it in the Helm Broker, even without adjusting the addons themselves.

 To download the Helm 3 binary, use the following command: